g31pranjal/trackJquery/README.md

 # Tracking jQuery Issues/PR

-- [x] Implemented script to fetch and update Repository list in database
+- [x] Script to fetch and update Repository list in database
+- [ ] Scheduling Scirpt

+- [x] Script to fetch repository data of a particular repository
+- [x] Check consistency of data
+- [ ] Adding/updating repository data to database